dbt-labs/docs.getdbt.com/website/docs/docs/develop/dbt-cloud-tips.md

 - Command-O / Control-O to select a file to open
 - Press Fn-F1 to view a list of the other editor shortcuts
 - Command-Enter / Control-Enter to Preview
-- Command-Shift-Enter / Control-Shift-Enter to Compile
+- Command-Shift-Enter or Control-Shift-Enter to Compile

 ## Package tips